 ALCO may determine that Pinnacle Financial should over time become more or less asset or liability sensitive depending on the underlying balance sheet circumstances and our conclusions as to anticipated interest rate fluctuations in future periods.
-At present, ALCO has determined that its "most likely" rate scenario assumes four 25 basis point decreases in the Federal Funds Rate during 2024 with the first decrease occurring in the second quarter of 2024.
+At present, ALCO has determined that its "most likely" rate scenario assumes one 25 basis point decrease in the Federal Funds Rate during 2025.
 Our "most likely" rate forecast is based primarily on information we acquire from a service which includes a consensus forecast of numerous interest rate benchmarks.
 We may implement additional actions designed to achieve our desired sensitivity position which could change from time to time.

 We have in the past used, and may in the future continue to use, derivative financial instruments as one tool to manage our interest rate sensitivity, including in our mortgage lending program, while continuing to meet the credit and deposit needs of our customers.
-For further details on the derivatives we currently use, see Note 14.
-Derivative Instruments in the Notes to our Consolidated Financial Statements elsewhere in this Form 10-K.
+For further details on the derivatives we currently use, see Note 15.
+Derivative Instruments in the Notes to our Consolidated Financial Statements elsewhere in this Annual Report on Form 10-K.